ConneM/ConneM/README.md

 🐒 About

-I am a small programmer who likes to make bots on discord, I have been programming for a short time approximately 3 months, I am currently a staff at [PandaCommunity](https://discord.gg/panda-community)
+I am a small programmer who likes to make bots on discord, I have been programming for a short time approximately 3 months, I am currently a staff at [PandaCommunity](https://discord.gg/panda-community), I specialize in the JavaScript language and a bit in Java.

+🙍‍♂️ Contact Me

+- Discord: Cone#6586

 <!--
 **ConneM/ConneM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.